nvision360/wordpress_categories/README.md

 ### Time Taken

-It took 2.5 hours in total that's include uploading to git.
+It took 2.5 hours in total including testing and uploading to git